neomikus/42-Webserv/http_codes.md

 - [x] 411 Lenght Required (To fix)
 - [ ] 413 Payload Too Large?
 - [x] 418 I'm a teapot (Por el meme)
-- [ ] 421 Misdirected Request?
-(Might be useful for a request to a wrong server???)
-- [ ] 494 Request header too large?
-(Nginx specific, not standard)
-- [ ] 497 HTTP Request Sent to HTTPS Port?
-(Nginx specific, not standard) (Port = 443) (Since we don't work with HTTPS every request at port 443 shoulld fail)
-- [ ] 499 Client Closed Request?
-(Nginx specific, not standard)

 <h2>5XX</h2>